 Unfortunately, buying your favorite wine and sticking it in the far corner of your basement isn’t considered a strategic retirement plan, and it doesn’t provide the tax benefits of Roth IRAs.

 Vinovest’s wine experts strategically buy authentic wines.
-They store it for investors and ship it to buyers (or to the investor if you decide to drink it yourself).
+They store it for investors and ship it to buyers (or to you, the investor, if you decide to drink it yourself).
+Along the way, they’ll help you build a portfolio that fits your risk tolerance.
+And the minimum balance to get started is a mere $1,000.

-Looking for a more affordable way to start investing in wine?
+Looking for an even more affordable way to start investing in wine?
 You can begin investing with Vint, another wine investment platform, for less than $100.

-Vint charges no annual fees and makes investing in wine simple while hosting events and discussions with investors.
-It’s not just an investment platform but a community as well.
+Vint charges no annual fees, just a one-time sourcing fee on each deal.
+It makes investing in wine simple while hosting events and discussions with investors.
+So Vint isn’t just an investment platform, but a community as well.

 Bitcoin and other cryptocurrencies are becoming more mainstream every day.
 While the volatility is high in the short term, Bitcoin has shown to be profitable overall.